-Arctic expeditions were big news and moving panoramas were
+Arctic expeditions were big news and moving panoramas

-on display at the shows.
+and put on display at the shows.
 To add even more authenticity, some shows had a member of the expedition appear to tell stories first hand.
 The public was captivated.

 Published in 2007, Artic Spectacles includes an Appendix of all the Artic panoramas created from 1819-1896.